 Ring in the New Year with sparklers for New Year’s Eve!
 Around the United States and around the world, December 31st is the largest party night of the year, and for good reason; it’s the last party night of the year!
 While there are many classic items to help you celebrate the changing of the calendar, a growing number of people are using sparklers for New Year’s Eve.
 Because of their increasing popularity, we have decided to join the celebration and make our entire line of products available year-round, most importantly our New Year’s sparklers.

-While we generally promote our full line of wedding sparklers, sky lanterns, party poppers, and wooden roses for use at weddings, we simply can’t ignore the growing demand for sparklers for New Year’s Eve.
+While we generally promote our full line of wedding sparklers, sky lanterns, and wooden roses for use at weddings, we simply can’t ignore the growing demand for sparklers for New Year’s Eve.
 In fact, we have come to realize that there are several holidays, many of which just as important as weddings; that can become even more fun and exciting when enhanced by the beauty and pizzazz that sparklers offer.
 For this reason, we are now offering New Year’s Eve sparklers as part of our collection.

 A Brief History of New Year’s Eve

 For at least the last four millennia, countries and civilizations around the world have been celebrating the start of each New Year with large gatherings, festivals, and parties.
 In modern times our New Year’s celebrations begin on December 31 (New Year’s Eve), the last day of the Gregorian calendar, and continue into the early hours of January 1 (New Year’s Day).
 Many people also celebrate on New Year’s Day itself, but this usually consists of much more tame events such as brunches or dinner with their families.

 How America Celebrates with Sparklers for New Year’s Eve